stephenverderame/cpp_book/src/basics/variables.md

 }
 ```

-Notice how `res` is introduced right when we need it, and therefore have a value to set it to which has a meaning for our computation.
+Notice how `res` is introduced right when we need it, and therefore has an initial value which has a meaning for our computation.
 Moreover, defining variables as late as possible makes code easier to read.

-Furthermore, notice that `auto` prevents us from forgetting to initialize a variable.
+Notice that `auto` prevents us from forgetting to initialize a variable.
 This is because without an initial value, the compiler would have no idea what type to deduce for `auto`.
+This is another good reason to always use `auto`.

 ### Names